Quick summary

 The first crucial step is to determine the primary page that should be considered the authoritative source.
 This involves examining your content for consistency and relevance.
 Ensure that the selected page accurately represents the core information or product you intend to showcase.

-For instance, If you have alternative pages for different product variants, identify the main product page that provides the most comprehensive and relevant information about the entire product range.
+For instance, If you have alternate pages for different product variants, identify the main product page that provides the most comprehensive and relevant information about the entire product range.

 Step 2: Implement the canonical tag

-Once you've pinpointed the original, authoritative page, it's time to insert the canonical tag within the HTML of the alternative pages.
-This tag explicitly informs search engines that the alternative page is essentially a duplicate or variant, and the identified canonical page is the primary source of truth.
+Once you've pinpointed the original, authoritative page, it's time to insert the canonical tag within the HTML of the alternate pages.
+This ensures search engines recognize the main page.

-If you've determined that your main product page is the canonical source, add a canonical tag to the HTML of alternative pages for different product versions.
+If you've determined that your main product page is the canonical source, add a canonical tag to the HTML of alternate pages for different product versions.

 Step 3: Verify on Google Search Console